 Speaker 2: As long as they aren’t like, you know, how some people make a big scene or whatever [others: yeah] and not really respecting it [speaker 3: yeah]

 Here the conversation does come close to some of the exclusivist concerns noted by Fozdar and Low (2015) and there is some connection to discourses around ‘model minorities’ (Bradbury, 2013) or the ‘good immigrant’ (Shukla, 2016).
 These students have an expectation that students from a religious minority should conform to ‘how we do things here’ and not speak out or rock the boat.
 This connects with arguments that promote immigrant / minority assimilation to the dominant culture, and therefore assumes that the culture is somehow a fixed phenomemon, often reflecting a fixed national identity.
 However, whilst this is one possible interpretation, it is also important to acknowledge that these students are situating this conversation within their own school context, and that institutional culture is undeniably Christian.
-One might argue about how a Christian school should engage with the faith o non-Christian students, but the whole point of such schools is that they offer parents and young people an option where Christian values become part of the shared life of the institution.
+One might argue about how a Christian school should engage with the faith of non-Christian students, but the whole point of such schools is that they offer parents and young people an option where Christian values become part of the shared life of the institution.
 To that extent, the question of how non-Christians manage those Christian dimensions to school life is a real issue of negotiation and belonging.

 This could lead to a host of alternative arguments and approaches but one Muslim student in another small group offers the following resolution: